soxueren/atsd/api/network/README.md

 | message  | 256*1024  |
 | other | 1024  |

-### New Entities/Metrics
+### Schema

+* There is no need to create entities, metrics, tags ahead of time prior to inserting data.
-* Entity and metric names will be automatically created provided they meet naming requirements.
+* New entity and metric names will be automatically created provided they meet naming requirements.
-* The number of unique identifiers in ATSD is subject to the following limits:
+* The number of unique identifiers is subject to the following default limits:

 |**Type**| **Max Identifier**|
 |-------|---------|